johnhewi/ezinnit/README.md

 Continuous integration means that from the moment you begin your project, commits to main are automatically deployed.
-Continuous deployment means that from the moment you begin your project, you have a live build of your app in a container on a remote server with a secure public connection.
+Continuous deployment means that from the moment you begin your project, you always have a live build of your app in a container on a remote server with a secure public connection.

 <br>This script initializes your gitlab repository and installs dokku and a gitlab runner on your server.